daniel3735928559/wip-ulam/README.md

-In a recent [paper](http://arxiv.org/abs/1507.00267), Stefan Steinerberger found that if one Fourier transforms the indicator function of the a_n on the positive integers, there are visible peaks at a few specific frequencies.
-Looking at the distribution of a large number of a_n modulo these frequencies, the distribution that is observed appears highly non-uniform.
+In a recent [paper](http://arxiv.org/abs/1507.00267), Stefan Steinerberger found that if one Fourier transforms the indicator function of the a_n on the positive integers, there is a visible peak at a specific frequency.
+Looking at a large number of a_n modulo this frequency, the distribution that is observed appears to converge to something continuous and non-uniform.

-This repository contains assorted computations exploring that non-uniformity.
+This repository contains assorted computations and calculations exploring that distribution.

 ### Interesting takeaways so far: